course-details-portlet

 • Use CAD tools to draw and make layout of electrical circuit boards.

-• Create documentation for production of a printed circuit board and mount electrical components on this.
+• Create documentation for production of a printed circuit board.

 • Test and verify a manufactured electronic circuit board.